SharifulPradhan/play-and-learn/README.md

 # play-and-learn
 ### Frontend Development practice project #001 | "Only HTML and CSS. :no_entry_sign:No frameworks"

-## summary
+## Summary

 :hash: **About the project** :arrow_down:

 This is a practice project of my frontend development practice project series.
-Where I want to gain more experience in Website Design.
-While doing this project I have learned and gained some clear thoughts about CSS position property, CSS content properties and also sharpen my knowledge of Responsive Website Designing.
+Where I want to gain more experience in Website Design and UI/UX Design.
+While doing this project I have learned and gained some clear thoughts about :ballot_box_with_check:CSS position property, :ballot_box_with_check:CSS content properties and also sharpen my knowledge of :ballot_box_with_check:Responsive Website Designing.

 :hash: **About the website** :arrow_down: